Patients are a tricky bunch sometimes. Like a fingerprint, each patient is different and requires unique treatment in order to live a healthy life.

 Showing proof of compliance within the first 90 days allows insurance providers to provide reimbursement.
 Furthermore, the completion of a 12-13 month period of acceptable compliance generates an even greater amount of profit.
-As such, it is in the best interest of the sleep doctor or respiratory therapist to help their patients comfortably use their CPAP device.
+As such, it is in the best interest of the sleep doctor or respiratory therapist to help their patients comfortably use their CPAP equipment and supplies.

 Truth be told, there really isn’t a solidified definition.
 Some studies make their own, but the most commonly applied requirement for CPAP compliance is for Medicare.